Xanthippi-A/Assignment32RPackage1XAV/README.md

 ## Arguments

 #### x

-	number vector defining the question to be answered
+Number vector defining the question to be answered

 ## Example